Curl BC Curl BC

 Player fines for violations

-In cooperation and with the support of the World Curling Players Association, Curling Canada and Curl BC have introduced a fine system that consists of fines for:
+In cooperation and with the support of the World Curling Players Association, Curling Canada and Curl BC have introduced a fine system that consists of fines for the following:

 • 1st Offence: Fine from $150 – $500